Justin Turner Player Props: Red Sox vs. Orioles

 Justin Turner At The Plate

-- Turner is batting .286 with five doubles, two home runs and 12 walks.
+- Turner is hitting .284 with five doubles, two home runs and 12 walks.

-- Among the qualified hitters in baseball, he ranks 47th in batting average, 27th in on-base percentage, and 92nd in slugging.
+- Among the qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 33rd and he is 96th in slugging.

-- Turner is batting .316 with one homer during his last games and is riding a four-game hitting streak.
+- Turner enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .368 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.